 Delighted to be interviewed by Sean Styles on BBC Radio Merseyside.
 Thanks Sean for an enjoyable interview (27 August 2020)

 Yes-Warrington can be a tourist attraction (19 August 2020)

 Kevin Sene is a scientist and writer with a love of mountains, estuaries and the coast who enjoys getting off the beaten track.

-A keen hillwalker and photographer, he lived in Cumbria for several years and once cycled the length of the coastline.
-His latest book, 'The Cumbria and Lake District Coast', describes some of his favourite places to visit along with insights into the history and wildlife of the coast.
+A keen hillwalker and photographer, he once lived in Cumbria and cycled the length of the coastline.
+His book 'The Cumbria and Lake District Coast' describes places to visit along with insights into the history and wildlife of the coast.

 The inspiration for his previous book 'The Mersey Estuary: A Travel Guide' arose when he lived just a short walk away from the estuary and after work often used to go cycling and jogging along its canal towpaths and shores.
 In addition to sights to see it includes 15 walks and cycle rides in Liverpool, Wirral and Cheshire and background on the maritime history and wildlife of the estuary.

 Tidal bores are another of his interests and he has written an ebook describing why and where they occur.
 'Tidal bores of England, Scotland and Wales' was the result.
 This features ten tidal bores around the coast of England, Scotland and Wales, such as the Severn Bore, along with tips on increasing your chances of seeing one and sightseeing ideas nearby.

 His other books are more technical and explore the influence of climate on floods, droughts and water resources.
 He is a Fellow of the Royal Geographical Society.